PatrickUtz/tc-detection-keras/README.md

 # tc-detection-keras
-This is an implementation of Single Shot Detection (SSD) object detection using Keras to detect Traffic Cones.
+This is an implementation of Single Shot Detection (SSD) object detection using Keras to detect traffic cones.
 The original code was taken from pierluigiferrari and can be found here: https://github.com/pierluigiferrari/ssd_keras

 A few things to note: